lisongxu/CSCE156-Lab-Java-Cond/readme.md

 Before you submit your lab, you should run the JUnit tests locally to verify that your code is correct.

+1. Expand the `src' directory, then expand the `unl.soc` package, and then open
+2.
-1. Open the `StatisiticsTests.java` source file in the `src/test/java`
+3. Open the `StatisiticsTests.java` source file in the `src/test/java`
 source folder.
-2. Run the test suite by clicking the usual "Play" button.
+4. Run the test suite by clicking the usual "Play" button.
 A report will be presented in a JUnit tab detailing which test cases pass and which fail along with expected output and the actual output (for failed test cases).